 These three examples all exist in our physical world but there are also emotional dualistic pairs, such as happiness and sadness, and frustration and satisfaction.
 Yet no matter what, duality is always expressed in one of these three ways: as one thing with two inseparable parts, as two complementary aspects seen one at a time, and as something in-between two polarities.
 The ancient nondual texts call all of this “the play of the opposites.”

 Are “tree” and “non-tree” a well-matched dualistic pair?

-In a similar way, the concept of “not me” is helpful in the process of disidentification, even though I don’t consider “me” and “not me” to be a very well-matched dualistic pair since what you are is not a concept while “not me” is a concept.
-But let’s put the process of disidentification aside for right now.
-We will pick it up later when we have enough time to cover the full wisdom which includes both the process of disidentification and the process of reidentification.
+In a similar way, the concept of “not me” is helpful in the process of disidentification, which I talk about in my book.
+But the point I want to make here is that “me” and “not me” are also not a well-matched dualistic pair since you are not a concept but “not me” is a concept.

-Now, when it comes to trees, they are all unique so the concept of multiplicity, rather than duality, is much more applicable.
-The same thing can be said about virtually all things – cars, houses, rivers, mountains and so forth.
+Now, when it comes to trees, they are all unique so the concept of multiplicity is more applicable than the concept of duality.
+The same thing can be said about everything – cars, houses, rivers, mountains and so forth.
 People are certainly unique so the concept of multiplicity is again very helpful.
-So even though everything has the same Divine Essence, in order to function in the world effectively, we need to take note of all the important qualities that make people and things different.
+Obviously, to function in the world, we need to distinguish between all the important qualities that make people and things different.